ni/nimble/packages/nimble-components/docs/coding-conventions.md

 export type ButtonAppearance = typeof ButtonAppearance[keyof typeof ButtonAppearance];
 ```

 Put these objects in a file called `types.ts` to make them easier to find and to apply an ESLint configuration that is specific to this pattern.
+Add a corresponding `types.spec.ts` to ensure the pattern is applied correctly.

 To clients, the object and values will behave like an enum: